apify/apify-docs/sources/platform/integrations/programming/webhooks/index.md

 ---
-title: Webhooks
+title: Webhooks integration
 description: Learn how to integrate multiple Apify Actors or external systems with your Actor or task run.
 Send alerts when your Actor run succeeds or fails.
-sidebar_position: 11.02
+sidebar_position: 2
+sidebar_label: Webhooks
 slug: /integrations/webhooks
 ---

-# Webhooks

 **Learn how to integrate multiple Apify Actors or external systems with your Actor or task run.
 Send alerts when your Actor run succeeds or fails.**